The Winslow Boy (DuPont Show of the Month): Production

-The production starred Frederic March and his real-life wife Florence Eldridge as the Winslow boy's parents.
+The production starred Fredric March and his real-life wife Florence Eldridge as the Winslow boy's parents.
 The program was an adaptation of the play by Terence Ratigan.
 David Susskind was the producer and Alex Segal the director.

 For his performance as Arthur Winslow, March was nominated for outstanding actor at the 1958 Sylvania Television Awards.

 Reception

 In The New York Times, Jack Gould gave the production a positive review.